nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 +++
 ### The `finally` Block
-* Always executes
+* Executes always
   * Whether or not an exception is thrown
   * Whether or not the `try` block runs to completion
-* Typically used for cleanup code
+* Typically used to handle unmanaged resource

 +++
 #### The `finally` Block Example